 The negotiations broke down and the company dismissed Dominic for alleged gross misconduct, without any fair process or right of appeal.

 We wrote to the company to set out his claims for whistleblowing detriment due to the unfair treatment he had experienced after raising whistleblowing concerns and automatic unfair dismissal, on the basis that that the real reason for his dismissal was because of the whistleblowing.

 The company responded by accusing Dominic of alleged breaches of confidentiality and threatened to take legal action.
 We wrote to the company’s Solicitors to defend these allegations and avoid High Court action.

 We proceeded to help Dominic with his Tribunal claim.

-Before the hearing, the company approached us with a settlement offer.
+Before the Hearing, the company approached our Settlement Agreement solicitors with a settlement offer.
 We entered into negotiations and successfully increased Dominic’s settlement to over £100,000.

 This was a significant increase to their previous offer and was more than he would have obtained in an Employment Tribunal as £100,000 exceeded the statutory cap for ordinary Unfair Dismissal.
 Dominic was pleased with this settlement, which meant he could avoid the cost of the Hearing and the risk of losing the trickier whistleblowing element of the claim.